Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine

 \section{Abstract}

 In recent years, Artificial Neural Networks (ANNs) have been introduced in Structural Health Monitoring (SHM) systems.
 A semi-supervised method with a data-driven approach allows the ANN training on data acquired from an undamaged structural condition to detect structural damages.
 In standard approaches, after the training stage, a decision rule is manually defined to detect anomalous data.
-However, this process could be made automatic using machine learning methods, whom performances are maximised using hyperparameter optimization techniques.
-The paper proposes a semi-supervised method with a data-driven approach to detect structural anomalies.
-The methodology consists of: (i) a Variational Autoencoder (VAE) to approximate undamaged data distribution and (ii) a One-Class Support Vector Machine (OC-SVM) to discriminate different health conditions using damage sensitive features extracted from VAE’s signal reconstruction.
-The method is applied to a scale steel structure that was tested in nine damage’s scenarios by IASC-ASCE Structural Health Monitoring Task Group.
+However, this process could be made automatic using machine learning methods.
+This paper proposes a semi-supervised method with a data-driven approach to detect structural anomalies.
+The methodology consists of: (i) a Variational Autoencoder (VAE) to approximate undamaged data distribution and (ii) a One-Class Support Vector Machine (OC-SVM) to discriminate different health conditions using damage-sensitive features extracted from VAE’s signal reconstruction.
+The method is applied to a scale steel structure that was tested in nine damage scenarios by IASC-ASCE Structural Health Monitoring Task Group.

 \keywords{Semi-supervised Damage Detection \and Structural Health Monitoring \and Variational Autoencoder \and One-Class Support Vector Machines \and Machine Learning}